jeremybrooks/jinx/README.md

  * If a user has no blogs set up, calling the getBlogList() method will throw an Exception.
 This is due to different data structures returned by Flickr if a user has blogs or does not have blogs.
 This issue has been reported to Flickr.
  * rejectSuggestions method in PhotosSuggestionsApi throws a JinxException with code 999, even though the operation succeeds.
 This has been reported to Flickr.
+ * Pandas are not returning photos.
+This seems to be an issue on Flickr's side.
  * PhotoUtils methods that use ImageIO do not use configured proxy: